- Four poster bed

 All ground floor.
 Four bedrooms: 1 x king-size four poster double with TV and en-suite double shower, twin basins and WC, 1 x super king-size double with TV, 1 x twin, 1 x family room with 1 double and 1 single.
 Bathroom with spa bath, basin and WC.
 Shower room with shower, basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room.
-Note: Sofa beds available in four poster and king-size double rooms if required (linen is stored in utility room).
+Note: Sofa beds available in four poster and king-size double rooms for sleeping flexibility (linen is stored in utility room).

 - Oil central heating with underfloor heating in bathrooms